AashimaSharma7/AashimaSharma7/README.md

 ## About Me 🌟

 I am currently pursuing a Bachelor of Technology in CSE (Industrial Internet of Things) at the University School of Automation and Robotics, GGSIPU.
-I have a strong interest in Generative AI, LLMs, LangChain, and AI/machine learning, and I love working on innovative projects in these areas.
+I have a strong interest in Generative AI, LLMs, NLP, and AI/machine learning, and I love working on innovative projects in these areas.

 ---
 - 🌱 I’m currently learning Next.Js